Content created for the Bezzy community and sponsored by our partners. Learn More

-Depression can manifest in many different ways when you have a chronic illness.
-Here’s how I navigate the impacts of chronic illness on my emotional health.
+Depression can manifest in many ways when you have a chronic illness.
+Here’s how I navigate the isolation, grief, financial strain, and other impacts of chronic illness on my emotional health.

 My journey with depression began very early.
 I was 5 years old when I first fell ill with a host of chronic illnesses.
 The most serious of these, systemic juvenile idiopathic arthritis (SJIA), wasn’t accurately diagnosed until about eight months later.
 In the interim, I had been misdiagnosed with everything — food allergies, chemical sensitivities, medication reactions, and more.